Deepan2486/Radiogenomic-classification-glioblastoma-multimodal-3D-MRI/README.md

 This project uses the [BraTS 2021 Kaggle contest](https://www.kaggle.com/c/rsna-miccai-brain-tumor-radiogenomic-classification/overview/description) as the problem statement and utilises the same datasets as provided to competitors.
 3D MRI files were sourced from the auxillary contest hosted in [Synapse](https://www.synapse.org/#!Synapse:syn27046444/wiki/616571).

+## Solution workflow

+The source codes are explained [here](code/README.md).
+Our methodology can be summarized in the following paths:
+- Semantic segmentation of the glioblastoma: We used two variations of [UNet](models/Unet.py) (binary mask and multi-label mask) to perform segmentation.
+The files can be found in [Unet_segmentation](code/Unet_segmentation).